finnkuusisto/covid19_word_embedding/README.md

 So again, we get word vectors for the drug names by averaging the individual token vectors and then ranking them by their similarity to the SARS treatment vector.
 Here are the top 100 hits, along with cosine similarity.
+Hits related to current COVID-19 investigation have been bolded (kind of positive controls).

 1. gilteritinib fumarate \[0.560\]
    * Gliterinib is an anti-cancer (AML) drug and tyrosine kinase inhibitor (AXL and FLT3)